201st-Luka/HeadhunterBot/readme.md

 # What I DISALLOW to do

 I don't want that my bot gets copied and hosted on a server.
-I am going to set up a server soon to host the bot.
+I am going to set up a server to host the bot soon.
 So If you want any custom features, please contact me via Discord or create a pull request with your implementation of the feature.

 I don't want that anyone steals my project and makes money with it trough ads, ... .